PrimeLast/AI_Content_with_Search/README.md

-# AI Content Generation Chrome Extension
+# Content Generation with SEARCH Google Chrome Built-in AI

  This extension allows you to track search queries, and generate posts powered by Built-in AI directly in the browser.
  This Chrome extension integrates with the Gemini Nano model using the experimental Prompt API available in Chrome for on-device AI content generation.